shuyiwan/Course_Sys_Rec/team/TESTING.md

 ## Testing File

-All the frontend testing files are in frontend/src/Tests
+All the frontend testing files are in frontend/src/Tests.
+Current tests we have:

+### Component Tests:
+- frontend/src/Tests/Home.test.js: This file mock the user action in home page.
+This simulates the user type "algorithms" in search bar, click the button, and check if it route to the search page.

 ## Testing